 As part of Poetry@Tech's Community Workshop initiative, join us for a unique craft talk & generative poetry workshop with Carolina Ebeid on Saturday, 4 December 2021 from 2:00 to 4:00 pm.

 This event is free and open to the public.
 However, due to space constraints, please RSVP for the event so we may save you a spot.
-We will provide a link to request a spot very soon.
+You can request a spot by filling out the RSVP form (https://gatech.co1.qualtrics.com/jfe/form/SV_4O5zBA2nMcTVo8u)

 For more information and directions, you may contact Travis Denton, at email@example.com .